 Notch receptor

-Studies have shown that Notch signaling plays an essential and diverse role in the regulation of CRC proliferation, and there may be a potential regulatory mechanism[87].
+Studies have shown that NOTCH signaling plays an essential and diverse role in the regulation of CRC proliferation, and there may be a potential regulatory mechanism[87].
 It was shown that baicalin and curcumin induced apoptosis of CRC cell line SW480 by inhibiting the NOTCH 1 signaling pathway[88].
 Chu et al[89] demonstrated that overexpression of NOTCH 4 could inhibit the proliferation, migration, and invasion of CRC cells and induce apoptosis[89].
-Notch signaling can regulate the apoptosis of CRC through O-GlcNAcylation and is an indicator to predict the overall survival rate of CRC patients[90].
+NOTCH signaling can regulate the apoptosis of CRC through O-GlcNAcylation and is an indicator to predict the overall survival rate of CRC patients[90].
 Shutinib is a multi-target antitumor signal transduction pathway.
 The results showed that with the increase of sunitinib concentration, the expression of NOTCH 1 protein in SW480 cells was significantly decreased.
-The expression levels of NOTCH 4, p53, NDRG4, and BAX were significantly increased, suggesting that sunitinib inhibited SW480 by inhibiting the expression of NOTCH 1 protein and promoting the expression of NOTCH 4, p53, NDRG4, and BAX.
-However, the specific regulatory mechanism needs to be further studied[87].
-Although great progress has been made since the first sequencing of the notch gene, some aspects of the NOTCH signaling pathway, although widely studied so far, remain to be fully understood[91].
+The expression levels of NOTCH 4, p53, N-MYC downstream regulated gene 4, and B cell lymphoma-associated X were significantly increased, suggesting that sunitinib inhibited SW480 by inhibiting the expression of NOTCH 1 protein and promoting the expression of NOTCH 4, p53, N-MYC downstream regulated gene 4, and B cell lymphoma-associated X. However, the specific regulatory mechanism needs to be further studied[87].
+Although great progress has been made since the first sequencing of the NOTCH gene, some aspects of the NOTCH signaling pathway, although widely studied so far, remain to be fully understood[91].
 O-GlcNAcylation is an essential modification of NOTCH activation and regulation.
 The effect of O-GlcNAcylation on NOTCH indicates the direct effect of O-GlcNAcylation on protein function.
 The ability to manipulate these glycans to regulate the activity of NOTCH may provide a new research tool or potential treatment of NOTCH-related diseases[92].

-CHK1 and CHK2
+Checkpoint kinase (CHK) 1 and CHK2

 CHK1 and CHK2 are still critical therapeutic targets.
 Targeting CHK1 and CHK2 destroys the stability of OGT and contributes to the therapeutic potential of targeting these kinases.
-O-GlcNAc acts as a critical regulator of ISCS/EBS homeostasis by regulating DNA damage response.
+O-GlcNAc acts as a critical regulator of intestinal stem cells/enteroblasts homeostasis by regulating DNA damage response.
 In particular, OGT can induce and respond to the DNA damage response pathway.
 Stress first causes DNA damage, induces a DNA damage response pathway, and then increases O-GlcNAc.
 However, there is only one gene mutation in O-GlcNAcase, the DNA damage response is induced, and O-GlcNAc is necessary for stress-mediated DNA damage response[43].

 CONCLUSION

 As a post-translational modification, O-GlcNAcylation plays a complex regulatory role in CRC[93-112].
 Although the research on the relationship between O-GlcNAcylation and CRC has made progress, it is obvious that only the tip of the iceberg has been revealed.
 However, the close relationship between O-GlcNAcylation and the abnormal metabolism of CRC is undeniable.
 Therefore, an in-depth study of O-GlcNAcylation is imperative.
-The future research will provide new ideas and directions for the development of antitumor drugs and the discovery of new diagnostic markers and therapeutic targets of CRC.
+Future research will provide new ideas and directions for the development of antitumor drugs and the discovery of new diagnostic markers and therapeutic targets of CRC.

 ACKNOWLEDGEMENTS